comicrelief/engineering-handbook/code-delivery/tooling.md

 - **CSC** is the registrar for all of our domains and delegates the name servers to route53

 - **Pulumi** is used to orchestrate the cloudformation to create and manage our domains.

+Fore more information, see the [domain management guide here](../backend/domain-management.md)

 ## Hosting
 We use the following hosting providers to host our consumer facing services and applications,